60 Fun Facts About Animals You Probably Didn’t Know Before

 Manon van Os/Shutterstock

 These slow-moving, eucalyptus-eating marsupials native to Australia are beloved for their sweet demeanors and distinctly non-human adorableness.
 However, they do share one feature in common with homo sapiens: fingerprints.
 What’s more, their fingerprints, analyzed under a microscope, are virtually indistinguishable in the way they loop and whorl from our own.
 Researchers posit that koalas adapted this feature—which is also present in primates such as chimpanzees—in order to better grasp the branches they climb to forage for leaves.
-Check out the longest-living animals on the planet.
+Check out these other fun facts about animals that live long.

 According to Live Science, elephants have “many admirable qualities,” including a fantastic sense of smell, a seeming near-immunity to cancer, and “complex social lives.”
 Despite all this, here’s a crazy animal fact: elephants are unable to jump.
 That’s because they have what an evolutionary researcher at the Royal Veterinary College in London calls “wimpy lower-leg muscles” and inflexible ankles—conditions that also make it a challenge for them to run for more than a short distance.

 As silly as platypuses look, you certainly wouldn’t want to get on the bad side of one.
-That’s because male platypuses have a wacky defense mechanism that’s on par with the rest of their wacky appearance.
+One of the fun facts about animals that look innocent, like the platypus, are their strange defense mechanisms.
 The heels of their back feet have spurs that can release venom, making these wild animals one of the few types of poisonous mammals.
 While the venom isn’t strong enough to kill a human, it’s extremely painful and can cause swelling and even hyperventilation, and that’s definitely enough to make platypuses one of the innocent-looking animals that are actually dangerous.

 You probably think of sloths as one of the slowest wild animals out there—and they are pretty slow, to be sure!
 But they actually have a neat talent that you may not know about.
 They’re skilled swimmers—and they swim about three to four times faster than they usually move!
 According to Live Science, they do the breaststroke just like humans do, and it’s a vital skill for them to survive in rainforests that have a tendency to flood.
 If you thought it wasn’t possible for sloths to get any cuter, just imagine one swimming!
 Or take a look at these adorable sloth pictures you need in your life.